 Call Member Services for more information at 1-833-434-2347.
-7 days a week from 8 a.m. to 8 p.m.
-(October 1 - March 31), Monday through Friday from 8 a.m. to 5 p.m.
-(April 1 - September 30).
-Message service available on weekends and holidays from April 1 - September 30.
-(TTY 711, 24 hours a day, 7 days a week.)
+(TTY 711).
 Both Member Services and the plan's website, CommunityFirstMedicare.com, can give you the most up-to-date information about changes in our network pharmacies and providers.